 Some historians consider the 1935 Pittsburgh Crawfords to be the best team in the history of the Negro Leagues.

-The career of Oscar Charleston in particular, as a professional baseball ballplayer was nearing its end when the Crawfords dissolved in 1939 and were subsequently acquired by a new ownership group.
+When the Crawfords dissolved in 1939 they were subsequently acquired by a new ownership group.

-Again left without a team, Charleston found a home with a team in Toledo, Ohio,
+Again left without a team, Charleston joined a semi-professional team in Toledo, Ohio,

-However, the economics of the game failed to attract enough attention and fan support to continue.
+However, the economics of the game failed to attract enough attention and fan support to continue scheduling games.

-By the 1940 season the dissolved Crawfords team was relocated again to Indianapolis.
+By the 1940 season the dissolved Crawfords franchise was relocated again to Indianapolis.

-As it did in Ohio, the new Indianapolis Crawfords failed to develop a sustainable fan base.
+Again, the new Indianapolis Crawfords failed to develop a sustainable model for continued play, and the team once again failed to attract a fan base.

-Unable to stay away from the game, from 1942-1944, he found himself playing for the integrated semi-professional Philadelphia Quartermaster Depot team in the city's industrial league.
+However, Charleston was unable to stay away from the game — from 1942-1944, he found himself playing for the integrated semi-professional Philadelphia Quartermaster Depot team in the city's industrial league.

 He was named league player of the week honors in June of 1943.